South Carolina added 2,500 tech jobs last year - South Carolina Radio Network

 The gain translates to about 2.1 percent growth in the industry.
 Nationally it was about 1.7 percent growth during the same time period.

-The newspaper reports that the state has only a few of large tech employers, like Blackbaud, Benefitfocus, 3-D Systems and the Space and Naval Warfare Systems Command’s East Coast outpost in Hanahan.
+The newspaper reports that the state has only a few of the larger tech employers, such as Blackbaud, Benefitfocus, 3-D Systems and the Space and Naval Warfare Systems Command’s East Coast outpost in Hanahan.

 The low number of big tech employers creates the problem of having trained workers to fill the positions available in the state without having a large number of jobs that need to be filled.